 Traditional Four -Year High School Program for High School Graduation for Students Entering High School 2007-08 through 2010 SUBJECT CREDITS COMMENTS English 4 Algebra 1 or a series of courses equivalent to Mathematics 4 Algebra 1 or higher is required 3 Science Two must have lab components.
-World History 1 1 American History .5 Economics American Government .5 1 Performing/Fine Arts 1 PE(HOPE) and Health Courses must be completed in one or more approved sequence or program of study in a Major Area of Interest 4 Career-Technical, Academic Content, or Interdisciplinary area.
-Transition from block to Any course approved by the School Board of Sarasota County+ that is appropriate for Gr.
-9 or Remainder of required traditional 6-8 credits will be above may fulfill an elective credit for graduation dependent upon except study hall and other courses identified as Electives graduation year (may include a Minor (see school noncredit (NC), Adult Basic Education, and GED area) counselor) preparation.
-See credit OrA Minor is an approved sequence (program of requirement chart study) in an identified Career-Technical, Academic Content, or Interdisciplinary area.
-Oak Park
+World History 1 1 American History .5 Economics American Government .5 1 Performing/Fine Arts 1 PE(HOPE) and Health Transition from block to traditional 6-8 Any course approved by the School Board of Remainder of required dependent upon Sarasota County+ that is appropriate for Gr.
+9 or credits will be graduation year above may fulfill an elective credit for graduation (see school Electives except study hall and other courses identified as counselor) noncredit (NC), Adult Basic Education, and GED See credit preparation. requirement chart Or4 Oak Park